zombcode/cardamomo/README.md

 })
 ```

-you can see, the variable **res** in callback function is for send data to the client.
+As you can see, the variable **res** in callback function is used to send data to the client.

 ##### BASE

-The **base** is used for GROUP various routes below the same base path.
+The **base** is used to GROUP various routes below the same base path.

 ```sh
 c.Base("/base", func(router *cardamomo.Router) {